Creative Furniture Painting Ideas for Everyone to Enjoy

 Want to dial down the DIY?

 If you don’t have much DIY experience or tools, don’t despair.
-You can do quite a lot using simply a roll of masking tape and some paint.
+There are quite a lot of furniture painting ideas that only call for a roll of masking tape and some paint.
 Take a look at this eye-catching chest of drawers using Plum Pudding with black and white stripes on two of the drawers.

 Or how about bringing an unwanted desk back to life with a checkered pattern using masking tape?
 Frenchic Fan Kayleigh went the extra mile, creating her own shade of green using Blackjack mixed with Matcha.
 Find out how to make your own unique colours in our guide to mixing paint.

-Mix Frensheen and Finishing Coat to create a metallic paint, which can freshen up the hardware on pre-loved pieces of furniture.
+Mix Frensheen and Finishing Coat to create an aged/antique patine, which can freshen up the hardware on pre-loved pieces of furniture.
 You can also use masking tape to create unique effects like this simple, but stunning sunburst pattern:

 The same application of metallics also works excellently with stencils, creating eye-catching decorative detail on any project.